-- granulometry: 50-100 mesh

-- humidity: 54%

-- capacity: to be determined (theoretically 5 meq / g of dry resin)
+- granulometry: 50-100 mesh - humidity: ≈50% but read the batch number and supplier reference on the bottle then consult the supplier's certificate of analysis - capacity: to be determined (theoretically 5 meq/g of dry resin)

 2. Separation by elution.